SRoche14/autoSynopsis/README.md

 # autoSynopsis
 Reads through word document, collecting data from specified tables.
 Config file allows user to autogenerate sentences based on data.

 Config file is a word document.
 Please note that the column headers must be exactly the same.
 The column number and description have no effect on code.
 To access a piece of data, you must put the table's name, a word/phrase in the column the data piece is in, and a word/phrase that appears in the same row.
+Note that these 3 values are not case sensitive.

 Important: The logic must be set up as seen in the screen shot.
 This version only deals with a few logic cases.
 If the data point is a number, you can compare it to another number (>, <, =, >=, <=).
 If the data is a yes or no (boolean), it can compare that.
 You can also do operations on multiple data values & numbers together to make a comparison (+, -, *, /)